Task-Agnostic Graph Explanations: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) have emerged as powerful tools to encode graph structured data.
-Due to their broad applications, there is an increasing need to develop tools to explain how GNNs make decisions given graph structured data.
+Graph Neural Networks (GNNs) have emerged as powerful tools to encode graph-structured data.
+Due to their broad applications, there is an increasing need to develop tools to explain how GNNs make decisions given graph-structured data.
 Existing learning-based GNN explanation approaches are task-specific in training and hence suffer from crucial drawbacks.
 Specifically, they are incapable of producing explanations for a multitask prediction model with a single explainer.
 They are also unable to provide explanations in cases where the GNN is trained in a self-supervised manner, and the resulting representations are used in future downstream tasks.
-To address these limitations, we propose a \underline{T}ask-\underline{A}gnostic \underline{G}NN \underline{E}xplainer (\ours) trained under self-supervision with no knowledge of downstream tasks. \ours enables the explanation of GNN embedding models without downstream tasks and allows efficient explanation of multitask models.
+To address these limitations, we propose a \underline{T}ask-\underline{A}gnostic \underline{G}NN \underline{E}xplainer (\ours) that is independent of downstream models and trained under self-supervision with no knowledge of downstream tasks. \ours enables the explanation of GNN embedding models with unseen downstream tasks and allows efficient explanation of multitask models.
 Our extensive experiments show that \ours can significantly speed up the explanation efficiency by using the same model to explain predictions for multiple downstream tasks while achieving explanation quality as good as or even better than current state-of-the-art GNN explanation approaches.
+Our code is publicly available as part of the DIG library\footnote{\url{https://github.com/divelab/DIG/tree/main/dig/xgraph/TAGE/}.}.